Me.jpg

 OK, one more.

-Howell follows Gibberd's direction and names her three favorite architectural spaces (The Red House, Snape Maltings Concert Hall and Martello Tower Y).
+Howell followed Gibberd's direction and named her three favorite architectural spaces (The Red House, Snape Maltings Concert Hall and Martello Tower Y).

 My favorite among them is Snape Maltings Concert Hall.
 SMCH is a music education and performance space, and site of the annual Aldeburgh Music Festival.
 It started life as a maltings factory but became derelict, and through the vision of composer Benjamin Britten's and (his partner) singer Peter Pears, was adapted for re-use and modernized.

-As a music person and someone who lived in the UK for a few years, I’m sorry this is the first I've heard of the SMCH.
-The next time I am in London (fingers crossed for a Wimbledon 2024 debenture) I will do what I can to make a jaunt up to the Sussex coast to see the hall and hopefully catch a performance.
+As a music person and someone who lived in the UK for a few years, I’m surprised this is the first I've heard of the SMCH.
+From a fashion icon?!
+The next time I am in London (fingers crossed for a Wimbledon debenture) I will do what I can to make a jaunt up to the Sussex coast to see the hall and hopefully catch a performance.

 Listen and read more here ...